Muhd-Ridwan/Muhd-Ridwan/README.md

 Student at Asia Pacific University

-- I'm currently studying Computer Science (Hons) in Software Engineer
+- I'm currently studying Bachelor Computer Science (Hons) in Software Engineer.
+- I'm currently doing internship at Asia Pacific University as DevOps.
 - I can be reach at muhdridwan432@gmail.com

 <!--